 Financial assets at fair value through profit or loss are stated at fair value, with any gains or losses arising on remeasurement recognized in profit or loss.
 The net gain or loss recognized in profit or loss does not incorporate any dividend or interest (included dividend or interest received in the investment year) earned on the financial asset.
-Method to determine the fair value please refer to Note 26.
+Please refer to Note 27 for the method of determining fair value.